 Step 1: Prep more than the turkey

 - Try scenario planning.
 My husband says he plans for multiple outcomes when he goes into any stressful situation.
 He’ll play out various scenarios in his head and rehearse his responses.
-Think about it: Wouldn’t it be nice to have an answer prepared the next time someone asks you about the job you hate or when you’re getting married/having kids/buying a house/etc.?
+Wouldn’t it be nice to have an answer prepared the next time someone asks you about the job you hate or when you’re getting married/having kids/buying a house/etc.?

 - Practice positivity.
-Ahead of our parents’ upcoming visit to spend Thanksgiving with her in Florida, my sister, Jessica, told me: “I’m trying to prepare myself to be positive.
+Ahead of our parents’ visit to spend Thanksgiving with her in Florida, my sister, Jessica, told me: “I’m trying to prepare myself to be positive.
 I don’t want them to see or feel the negative things that are going on in my life.”
 Sure, it’s important to be real in your relationships with people, but it’s also OK to not want to share everything with them.
-It can be hard for the people who care about you to not weigh in on your challenges; they probably just want to be supportive.
+It can be hard for the people who care about you to not weigh in on your challenges; often, they just want to be supportive.
 But sometimes you don’t want advice, sympathy or to be told to chill out.
 So, for self-preservation purposes: feel free to keep that shit to yourself and think happy thoughts before and during your encounters with family.

 - Come with talking points.
-I read this one in a post by Stella Blackmon on the lifestyle blog Cup of Jo, and I thought it was pretty brilliant.
+I read this one in a post by Stella Blackmon on the lifestyle blog Cup of Jo, and thought it was brilliant.
 Write down a few conversation starters — observations, questions or things you’ve learned recently (like that the pilgrims did not really wear buckles on their hats and shoes, you guys) — to seed more interesting dialogue around the dinner table and fill those awkward silences that sometimes come after you run out of things to say about the food.